Classifier or Prompt: A Case Study on Legal Requirements Traceability: Evaluation

 At the requirements level, we report (i) the number of requirements where the recommendations made by the model were exactly the same as our ground truth (\emph{exact match}); (ii) the number of requirements that were a \emph{partial match} to the ground truth, i.e., the requirements where the model recommended the same regulatory codes as in the ground truth along with additional recommendations (FP); (iii) the number of \emph{incorrect matches}, i.e., all the other requirements that are not exact or partial matches.
 Following this, we compute the \textit{success rate} as the ratio of requirements for which the approach predicts correct trace links (including both partial and exact matches) to the total number of requirements.

-\romina{We also want to evaluate, on average, how well the model performs for a single requirement.
-Thus, we report two additional metrics: (iv) Macro Recall (\emph{MR}), presented in Equation~\ref{eff}, to assess how well the predicted provisions are actually traced to the requirement; (v) \emph{Cost}, presented in Equation~\ref{cost}, to capture the effort required for an analyst to check the predicted results and filter out the FPs. }
+We also aim to evaluate, on average, the model's performance for a single requirement.
+Thus, we report two additional metrics: (iv) Macro Recall (\emph{MR}), presented in Equation~\ref{eff}, to assess how well the predicted provisions are actually traced to the requirement; (v) \emph{Cost}, presented in Equation~\ref{cost}, to capture the effort required for an analyst to check the predicted results and filter out the FPs.

-\romina{ $N_r$ denotes the number of requirements in the dataset, $N_{p}$ the total number of provisions in the GDPR, $TP_{r_i}$ and $FP_{r_i}$ the number of true positives and false positives predicted as a trace link for requirement $i$.
+$N_r$ denotes the number of requirements in the dataset, $N_{p}$ the total number of provisions in the GDPR, $TP_{r_i}$ and $FP_{r_i}$ the number of true positives and false positives predicted as a trace link for requirement $i$.
 A higher \emph{MR} value indicates a more complete set of links, with the maximum possible value being 1 (100\%).
 If a requirement has no trace links and the predicted set is also empty, the recall is defined as 1.
-A lower \emph{Cost} corresponds to more efficient predictions, thereby reducing analyst effort. }
+A lower \emph{Cost} corresponds to more efficient predictions, thereby reducing analyst effort.

-At the trace link level, we report the total number of actual trace links, true positives (TP) and false positives (FP), recall (R), precision (P), and F2 score.
+At the trace-link level, we report the total number of trace links, true positives (TPs), false positives (FPs), recall (R), precision (P), and F2 score.